ray-project/ray/doc/source/tune/api_docs/stoppers.rst

 ==================================

 In addition to Trial Schedulers like :ref:`ASHA <tune-scheduler-hyperband>`, where a number of trials are stopped if they perform subpar, Ray Tune also supports custom stopping mechanisms to stop trials early.
+They can also stop the entire experiment after a condition is met.
 For instance, stopping mechanisms can specify to stop trials when they reached a plateau and the metric doesn't change anymore.